scrtlabs/SecretNetwork/README.md

 }
 ```

-You can check that you hae the right release by doing:
+You can check that you have the right release by doing:

 ```bash
 secretcli version --long | jq .